TemKaa1337/simple-collections/README.md

 ```$collection->where('id', 2)```
 ### where(string $fieldName, string $operator, mixed $value): Collection
 Using this method you can retrieve array elements with operator rule.
+If you will pass incorrent operator, the `InvalidOperatorException` will ge thrown.
 Allowed operators:
 - `==`
 - `<>`